joshbegley/nyt-latest/previous.md

 `China could seize control of a strategically vital waterway without firing a shot.`\
 https://nytimes.com/2024/07/25/opinion/china-us-military-south-china-sea.html

-**Typhoon Gaemi Heads for China’s Coast After Pummeling Taiwan**\
+**Typhoon Gaemi Heads for China as Cargo Ship Sinks off Taiwan**\
-`The tropical cyclone was weakening as it crossed the Taiwan Strait on Thursday afternoon, and was forecast to make landfall later in the day.`\
+`Nine sailors were missing after a cargo ship sank near the island in bad weather.
+The storm was forecast to make landfall in mainland China on Thursday.`\
 https://nytimes.com/2024/07/25/world/asia/typhoon-gaemi-china-taiwan.html

 **Fantasy football draft strategy primer: Hero RB, bully TE, early QB, value-based drafting and more**\